-How Was Michigan Involved in the St. Valentine’s Day Massacre?
+Here’s How Michigan Was Involved in the St. Valentine’s Day Massacre

-This Valentine’s Day, February 14, marks the 90th anniversary of the infamous St. Valentine’s Day Massacre…and Michigan is indeed part of its history.
+The 100th anniversary of the infamous St. Valentine’s Day Massacre is only a few years away…and Michigan is indeed part of its history.

 There are two pieces of evidence locked away in the sheriff’s office of Michigan’s Berrien County: two machine guns.
 These were part of the arsenal used to murder seven members of Bugs Moran’s gang in a Chicago garage, located at 2122 Clark Street.
 There were no survivors, except a German Shepherd, and no witnesses that were willing to talk.